How to Increase Dopamine for Mood and Motivation

 6. Practice healthy sleep habits

-Practicing healthy sleep habits can be easier said than done, but most people need 7 to 9 hours of sleep a night for healthy brain functioning.
+Practicing healthy sleep habits can be easier said than done, and most people need 7 to 9 hours of sleep a night for healthy brain functioning.

 Establishing a pattern of going to sleep every night at the same time and getting up in the morning at the same time, even on the weekends, allows the brain and body to receive the required rest it needs to produce healthy levels of dopamine.